brimdata/zed/docs/language/search-syntax/README.md

 expressed in `zq` with the wildcard `*`.
 The response will be a dump of all records.
 The default `zq` output is binary [ZNG](../../formats/zng.md), a compact format that's ideal for working in pipelines.
-However, in these docs we'll sometimes make use of the `-z` option to output the text-based [ZSON](../../formats/zson.md) format, which is readable at the command line.
+However, in these docs we'll often make use of the `-z` or `-Z` options to output the text-based [ZSON](../../formats/zson.md) format, which is readable at the command line.

 #### Example: